 Besides – when drivers get caught speeding, it is usually because they were trying to cut it too close to the limit, not because they didn’t know how fast they were going.
 Remember that you are being judged on average velocity and both the tach and a speedometer measure instantaneous velocity.

-A. It does; however, where do you stop?
-If you tell them you’re giving them another 0.1 mph, then the person who gets caught going 0.16 mph over the effective limit will complain that he was only 0.6 mph over the limit.
-NASCAR can’t win on this.
-You have to draw a line and it’s going to be arbitrary.
+A. Where do you stop?
+If you tell them you’re giving them another 0.1 mph, then the person who gets caught going 0.11 mph over the effective limit will complain that he was only 0.01 mph over the limit.
+You have to draw a line.
 Everyone races under the same conditions, so where the line is placed really doesn’t matter.

 like love data.
 At some point, though, you want people watching the race and cheering on their favorites, not picking every millisecond of data apart.
 It’s a good race for me when I don’t want to look away from the television.

-a.
-At 60 mph, you spend 2.3475 seconds in the long scoring loop segment.
+At 60 mph, you spend 2.3475 seconds in a 210-foot segment.
 Let’s say you’re going 60.06 mph.
 In the short segment, you would spend about one millisecond (one thousandth of a second) less in the segment.
 In the long segment, you save 2.3 milliseconds in time.
-It would be really interesting to know the accuracy of the system.

-b.
-A shorter segment is less forgiving.
-The drivers are not going at constant speed throughout the loop.
+Shorter segments are also less forgiving.
 If you push too hard on the throttle for an instant, consider how that affects the average speed if that instant is out of 2.3 seconds or 1 second.
-The drivers are constantly trying to figure out how to get maximum speed withing the boundaries of the timing and scoring system.
-I’m a little skeptical about the reliance on tach lights – but I’d need to know more about how the lights are set before I could say for sure.
-Drivers have many things going on and light may make their lives much easier, but a light is never as accurate as a dial.
+The drivers are constantly trying to figure out how to get maximum speed within the boundaries of the timing and scoring system.